lolzballs/esc204/README.md

 This repository is intended to be the project management software for team T20 for ESC204 at the University of Toronto.

-In the future code may be included here.
+In addition, code related to controlling our robot is hosted here.